thinlizzy/Caya/HOWTO.md

 };
 ```

-All functions all optional.
+All functions are optional.
 When `simpleLoop` is used, `update` will be ignored.

 You can use an alternate syntax if you want to: